ko-vera/ko-vera.github.io/README.md

 <img src="/assets/wormgearcalc" width="500"> <img src="/assets/wormgearcalc2" width="500">

-### CPEN 312 Labs

-#### Lab 1
-Binary input to 7-Segment Display using NAND logic gates
-- Use of Multisim
-- Transferring from schematic to board

-#### Lab 2 & 3
-8 Bit Binary Adder/Subtractor & Clock + Alarm Display
-- Implementation of Arithmetic & Counters
-- Coding in VHDL
-- Use of DE0-CV Board

-#### Lab 4 & 5
-Varying Number Displays & 32 bit Calculator
-- Implementation of Microcomputer Arithmetic
-- Coding in 8051 Assembly
-- Use of DE0-CV Board

 ### IGEN 230 Capstone
 #### Project Description
 Used Piezoelectric discs to harvest and store energy using the tapping motion of keys on a numpad